Family Therapy Methods: Exploring Family Counseling

 The goal of differentiation in Bowenian family therapy is to free oneself from unwanted beliefs.
 It is the process of learning how to form your own opinions and live your life in a way that is free from labeling or negative influences.
 You can learn that you are separate from your parents, siblings, or other family members and that you can have varying personalities and beliefs.

-Seeing yourself and your family as unique individuals and differentiating your views from theirs and the world around you, may help you and family members understand the conflicts you have in your family unit and offer the family gift of clarity and communication.
+Seeing yourself and your family as unique individuals and differentiating your views from theirs and the world around you, may help you understand the conflicts you have and offer the family clarity and communication.

 The structural family therapy approach may be an option for those looking to reorganize how power and family dynamics are distributed among individuals within the unit.
 It often takes a structured problem-solving approach to therapy.